garagehive/garagehive.github.io/docs/garagehive-timing-belt-intervals-how-to-use-timing-belt-intervals.md

       ![](media/garagehive-timing-belt-intervals2.png)

-4. The warning triangle indicates that the suggested **Service Interval** is applicable for countries with high levels of dust.
+4. The information icon (ℹ️) indicates that the suggested **Service Interval** is applicable for countries with high levels of dust when clicked.

    ![](media/garagehive-timing-belt-intervals7.png)